 - 100 nights: Choose American Airlines AAdvantage Platinum status, valid for the full status membership year (cannot be gifted)

 In addition to those benefits that can be selected as Milestone Rewards options, those with Hyatt Explorist or Globalist status now have the opportunity to redeem points to obtain AAdvantage Status for a Day.
-Unfortunately, like the AA status Milestone Rewards, these status for a day coupons can only be used by the Hyatt member that earns them.
+Unfortunately, like the AA status Milestone Rewards, these status-for-a-day coupons can only be used by the Hyatt member who earns them.

 - 5,000 points: AAdvantage Gold Status for a Day